 Phoenix Domestic Abuse Defense Lawyer

 Hire the right attorney.
 You may think that your defense is solid enough that you don’t need one.
 You are probably wrong.
 An attorney who understands the law will be able to help you immensely, and you will have peace of mind knowing that you are being protected.
-Since the consequences of a domestic abuse conviction can have lasting ramifications on your family, investing in a lawyer is the responsible thing to do.
+Since the consequences of a domestic abuse conviction can have significant and lasting ramifications for you and your family, investing in a lawyer is the responsible thing to do.